As an Amazon Associate we earn from qualifying purchases.

 Taping for a Backless Dress

 Similar to a strapless dress, the goal is to use boob tape to lift and bring the breasts together until you contour the chest to your desired shape.
+In this case, you can’t use a strapless bra, because it will show across your back.

 - Cut 12-inch strips of boob tape or longer.